IMRL/Night-Voyager/README.md

 ![](./img/System_Framework.png)

 ## 2. Dataset
-The collected nighttime dataset ([**Night-Voayger Dataset**]()) is also available online.
+The collected nighttime dataset ([**Night-Voyager Dataset**]()) is also available online.
 Each scenario in the dataset comprises two sets: one for constructing the streetlight map and the other for evaluating the algorithms.
 The streetlight detections are recorded in a separate folder.
 Additionally, we also leverage the nighttime sequences of the public [**MCD dataset**](https://mcdviral.github.io/) for evaluation.

 ## 3. Prerequisites
 ### 3.1.
 Ubuntu and ROS